 This is a really rambling bio isn't it?
 Anyway, it's hard for me to describe my life with music because it's been such a big part of my life for so long.
 I'm not really famous for it, but I receive the most amazing emails and comments from people how have enjoyed my music.
 Here are some of my favorites - these aren't direct quotes but just summaries of some of the comments that are just amazing to me.

 "We played your song, The Summer That Never Quite Ended in the delivery room while my wife was giving birth to our daughter."

 "Your song, Lullaby sounds like approaching death, but in a really nice way."

 That's so amazing, I receive those types of messages regularly and it is so amazing.
 I know in my heart that the music that inspires people like that could not come just from me and my mind.
 I don't understand it, but somehow I do believe that music and all creativity that touches people somehow exists or is produced by Something else.
 Composing is just learning to play an instrument, learning some music theory so you have a language to interpret, and then opening yourself up to what's already out there or in there.
 That sounds very spiritual I guess.
 Composing is a lot of work too, but the really good songs do seem to come from somewhere besides my mind.

 Anyway, thank you again for listening to my music and thank you for looking up this website!
 If you enjoy long, rambling writings like this, you might enjoy my blog on this webpage.
-I don't use Facebook very much, if at all.
+I don't use Facebook or Twitter or any of that type of thing.
 I don't know why, but I never really got into that.
 But I put my ideas into the blog on this webpage and I reply to as many YouTube comments as I can on my YouTube channel.